Compositional Dictionaries for Domain Adaptive Face Recognition: Introduction

 Many image recognition algorithms often fail while experiencing a significant visual domain shift, as they expect the test data to share the same underlying distribution as the training data.
 A visual domain shift is common and natural in the context of face recognition.
 Such domain shift is due to changes in poses, illumination, resolution, etc..
 Domain adaptation \cite{adap-theory} is a promising methodology for handling the domain shift by utilizing knowledge in the source domain for problems in a different but related target domain. \cite{Daume} is one of the earliest works on semi-supervised domain adaptation, where they model data with three underlying distributions: source domain data distribution, target domain data distribution and a distribution of data that is common to both domains. \cite{action-wv} follows a similar model in handling view point changes in the context of activity recognition, where they assume some activities are observed in both source and target domains, while some other activities are only in one of the domains.
 Under the above assumption, certain hyperplane-based features trained in the source domain are adapted to the target domain for improved classification.
 Domain adaptation for object recognition is studied in \cite{adapt11-raghu}, where the subspaces of the source domain, the target domain and the potential intermediate domains are modeled as points on the Grassmann manifold.
 The shift between domains is learned by exploiting the geometry of the underlying manifolds.
 A good survey on domain adaptation can be found in \cite{adapt11-raghu}.

 Face recognition across domain, e.g., pose and illumination, has proved to be a challenging problem \cite{lightfield,s-smd,tensorface1}.
 In \cite{lightfield}, the eigen light-field (ELF) algorithm is presented for face recognition across pose and illumination.
 This algorithm operates by estimating the eigen light field or the plenoptic function of the subject's head using all the pixels of various images.
-In \cite{smd,s-smd}, face recognition across pose is performed using stereo matching distance (SMD).
+In \cite{s-smd,smd}, face recognition across pose is performed using stereo matching distance (SMD).
 The cost to match a probe image to a gallery image is used to evaluate the similarity of the two images.
-Both ELF and SMD methods are state-of-the-art methods for face recognition across pose and/or illumination variations.
-Our proposed domain adaptive dictionary learning approach shows comparable performance to these two methods for face recognition across domain shifts due to pose and illumination variations.
-In addition, our approach can also be used to estimate the pose and lighting condition of a face, and to perform pose alignment and illumination normalization.
+For near frontal faces, recent face alignment efforts such as \cite{face-fern, one-milli-align,cmu-align} have been shown to be effective.
+For face recognition across severe pose and/or illumination variations, ELF and SMD methods still report state-of-the-art results.
+The proposed compositional dictionary learning approach shows comparable performance to these two methods for face recognition across domain shifts due to pose and illumination variations.
+In addition, our approach can also be used to classify the pose and lighting condition of a face, and perform pose alignment and illumination normalization.